 Kapiolani Beach Park

 Both Queens Beach and Kaimana Beach are also adjacent to Kapiolani Beach Park.
 For access to all 3, look for parking on Monsarrat Avenue for free.
-You can also look on Kalakaua Avenue for both free and metered parking.
+You can also look for Kalakaua Avenue for both free and metered parking.

 Diamond Head Beach Park